 In addition, we are conducting a Career Cafe for Female Leaders and Facilitation of External Seminars that target employees one step away from management because deliberate career advancement opportunities should be enhanced for both awareness and skills.
 This has become an opportunity to build further awareness about the challenges through means such as listening to the experience of managers who act as role models and the interaction with other participants both inside and outside of the company.

-We are also actively promoting cooperation with external parties such as the New Generation of Women in Sales College to facilitate ongoing participation over the four years since 2014 as well as Networking Events for Young Sales Women Across Various Industries in sales departments which require even further support.
+We are also actively promoting cooperation with external parties such as the New Generation of Women in Sales College to facilitate ongoing participation over the seven years since 2014.

 Female employment data

 Number of male and female employees by Management or Non-management position

 *This is the total of Suntory Holdings Ltd. and Suntory Beverage & Food Ltd.